-In her solo work Lucy creates interactive sound installations where audiences can play with electronic soundscapes.
-Recent works include an interactive blanket fort complete with a musical hopscotch, made with conductive paint, and motion sensitive sound created using gaming controllers.
+Recent works includes a library themed puzzle game, an interactive blanket fort complete with a musical hopscotch, made with conductive paint, and motion sensitive sound created using gaming controllers.
 Within her soundscapes she works with found sound that is manipulated within software systems to create new sonic possibilities, building on the legacy of composers such as Delia Derbyshire and Trevor Wishart.

-Within collaborative work Lucy creates sound for immersive and interactive theatre productions, including creating interactive embroidery for a National Trust production, a touch-sensitive bookcase for a piece about libraries and reading and sound and music for a critically acclaimed production of Elizabeth Inchbald’s The Massacre in Peckham (‘Til We Meet in England, 2017).
+Lucy has created sound for immersive and interactive theatre productions, including creating interactive embroidery for a National Trust production, a touch-sensitive bookcase for a piece about libraries and reading and sound and music for a critically acclaimed production of Elizabeth Inchbald’s The Massacre in Peckham (‘Til We Meet in England, 2017).
 She works to build strong, collaborative relationships with designers and directors and through this works to investigate new ideas and ways to embed interaction into productions.